williamhunter/topy/README.md

 ```

 ### Config dictionary
-First you have to define a config dictionary:
+First you have to define a config dictionary (note the similarity with a TPD
+file, especially the keywords):

 ```Python
 config = {